My Location - 2025 - Whispering Skies Observatory

 I have now moved and built my long sought for observatory!

-As many of you know, I have documented my effort in the Observatory Section of this website.
+As many of you know, I have documented my efforts in the Observatory Section of this website.
 The entire history of the observatory can be seen there.
-From motivations, the search for land, the big move, the design of the observatory, excavation, construction and complete can be seen Here:
+From motivations, the search for land, the big move, the design of the observatory, excavation, construction, and completion can be seen here:

 Some Facts About Whispering Skies Observatory